I-2-2-22.Escalated Claim(s) – Common Issue

 B. Providing Notice

 In most cases, the ALJ will notify the claimant of an escalated claim in the notice of hearing.
 If an escalated claim issue arises after the notice of hearing is mailed, the ALJ will send an amended notice of hearing.
-The ALJ will also include the information as part of the recitation of the procedural history and issues in the case during his or her opening statement at hearing.
+The ALJ will also include the information as part of the recitation of the procedural history and issues in the case during the opening statement at hearing.
 Adhering to these procedures is necessary to ensure the claimant has the opportunity to submit any objection to joining the claims prior to or at the hearing.
 An ALJ will handle any objection as set forth in Hearings, Appeals and Litigation Law manual I-2-2-20.

 • The ALJ would otherwise join the claims; and